 And then you got struck.

-So Christian Saucier goes to jail.
+So Christian Saussier goes to jail.

 The loathsome Trump can't win.

-We're gonna stop him.
+We're going to stop him.

-Fixes the investigation into Hillary, and then moves on to begin the investigation into Trump.
+Fixes the investigation into Hillary and then moves on to begin the investigation into Trump.

-So there's there's no chance in hell that Donald Trump becomes the president of the United States of America.
+So there's no chance in hell that Donald Trump becomes the president of the United States of America.

 This is the biggest soft coup attempt in the country's history.